-- Preliminary Proxy Statement

-- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- ☑ Definitive Proxy Statement

-- Definitive Additional Materials

-- □ Soliciting Material Pursuant to §240.14a-12

-VAALCO ENERGY, INC.

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-- No fee required. - \Box Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - □ Fee paid previously with preliminary materials. - Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed:
+Filed by the Registrant ⊠ Filed by a Party other than the Registrant □ Checl k the ap propriate box: Prelin ninary Proxy Statement Confi idential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Defin itive Proxy Statement Defin itive Additional Materials Solici iting Material Pursuant to §240.14a-12 VAALCO ENERGY, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Paym ent of F Filing Fee (Check the appropriate box): X No fe e required.
+Fee co omputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee pa aid previously with preliminary materials. k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the ous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party:

+Date Filed:

-Notice of the 2010 Annual Meeting of Stockholders
+Notice of the 2011 Annual Meeting of Stockholders

+Meeting Date: June 1, 2011

-Meeting Date: Meeting Time: Location:
+Meeting Time: 10:00 a.m., Houston, Texas time Location: St. Regis Houston Hotel

-June 2, 2010 10:00 a.m., CDT St. Regis Houston Hotel 1919 Briar Oaks Lane Houston, Texas 77027
+St. Regis Houston Hotel 1919 Briar Oaks Lane Houston, Texas 77027

-Record Date:

-April 1, 2010
+Record Date: April 1, 2011